tim-berman05/Berm_OS/README.md

   *empty in the repo, contains binary files for running

   Dependencies
-  - nasm is default assembler
+  - NASM assembler syntax
   - qemu is default for running the floppy image
   - bochs is default for debugging
-  - gcc is default c compiler, not integrated yet
+  - GCC is default C compiler, C is not integrated yet
+  - Need to figure out 16-bit real mode compiling